-The major research laboratories, animal facilities and centers at Brown are located among all the affiliates with Rhode Island Hospital accounting for the majority (68% of overall Department of Medicine funding).
-These laboratories are highlighted by the Galletti Research Building, a 60,000+ square foot research facility, which houses the Liver Research Center, Diabetes and Endocrinology Research Center, and Infectious Disease laboratories as well as the Coro research facility which houses the Diabetes Hallet Center, Genomics and Proteomics Center, and Cardiovascular Research Center.
-Construction has also begun of new research space in the Coro facility to buiuld a new 10,000 square foot Medical Oncology research laboratory.
+The major research laboratories, animal facilities and centers at Brown are located among all the hospital affiliates.
+The laboratories are highlighted by the Galletti Research Building, a 60,000+ square foot research facility, home to the Liver Research Center as well as the 90,000 square foot (lab only) Coro research facility which houses the Genomics and Proteomics Center, Cardiovascular Research Center, animal facilities and Hematology/Oncology labs.

-For more detailed information regarding the research efforts in the Department of Medicine please review the Department’s Research Overview Document presented in PDF format.
+For more detailed information regarding the research efforts in the Department of Medicine in FY22, see below.